chengjr1009/iSTAY/README.md

     #> B1A15  663  737 113.4  71.8 167.5
     #> B1A18  256  206   9.8  79.2  31.6

-First data is about the biomass of total species in each plot.
-And the second data (`Jena_species_biomass_data`) about the biomass of each species in each plot.
+The first dataset contains the total biomass of all species in each plot.
+The second dataset (`Jena_species_biomass_data`) contains the biomass of each individual species in each plot.
 It is a list including 76 time series biomass dataframes by considering all plots.
 Each dataframe includes the species (as rows) in the plot, and 21-years biomass of each species (as columns) in each plot.

 For this dataset, it mainly use for multiple communities analysis.
 And for single community analysis, we can just combines 76 time series